UniMelb-Esports-Association/UMESA-Bot/README.md

 python3 -m venv venv
 ```

 5. Activate the virtual environment.
+(Note: Every time you run the bot you'll need to make sure you're inside the virtual environment by running this command.
+You can confirm it was successful by noticing your terminal prefix has changed to "venv")
 ```bash
 source venv/bin/activate
 ```

-6. Install dependencies into the virtual environment (Note: Every time you run the bot you'll need to make sure you're inside the virtual environment by running this command.
-You can confirm it was successful by noticing your terminal prefix has changed to "venv").
+6. Install dependencies into the virtual environment.
 ```bash
 pip3 install discord.py python-dotenv
 ```